netrisai/docs/Dell-SONiC-Switch-initial-setup.rst

 .. image:: images/uninstallOS.png
    :align: center

-Once it's done, the switch will automatically reboot and get ready for the installation of EC SONiC.
+Once it's done, the switch will automatically reboot and get ready for the installation of Dell SONiC.

 2. NOS Install